huhailinguist/huhailinguist.github.io/index.md

 ---
-layout: default
+layout: page
-title: Homepage of Hai
+title: Home
 ---

-# Homepage of Hai
+# Homepage of Hai Hu

 My name is 胡 (Hu) 海 (Hai), but in English people say it in the reverse way, which sounds more like: Hi!
 Who?